 Commercial and industrial projects to be subdivided for sale are required to install a minimum drainage system as described in (a) and (b) below.
-Projects permitted in such a manner shall require deed restrictions which notify lot or tract purchasers of the amount of additional on-site storm water management system necessary to provide flood attenuation and any additional retention/detention required for water quality purposes.
+Projects permitted in such a manner shall require deed restrictions which notify lot or tract purchasers of the amount of additional on-site storm water management system necessary to provide flood attenuation and any additional retention/detention required for water quality purposes:

 - a.
-The required water quality system must have treatment capacity for one inch of runoff if wet detention is used, or one-half inch of runoff if retention, effluent filtration or exfiltration is used, from the total developed site and contributing offsite area. - b.
+The required water quality system must have treatment capacity for the volume of runoff necessary to meet the performance standard specified in Part II of Volume I. - b.
 A stormwater collection and conveyance system must be provided to interconnect the retention/detention system with the project outfall, including access points to the system available to each individual lot or tract.
 The system shall be sized to limit discharge under full build-out design conditions to the allowable discharge.